barebox/barebox/Documentation/user/driver-model.rst

 ============

 barebox has a driver model.
 This matches the devices on a board with their corresponding drivers.
-From a users point of view this is mostly visible in the :ref:`command_devinfo` and :ref:`command_drvinfo` command.
+From a user's point of view this is mostly visible in the :ref:`command_devinfo` and :ref:`command_drvinfo` commands.
 Without arguments the :ref:`command_devinfo` command will show a hierarchical list of devices found on the board.
 As this may be instantiated from the :ref:`devicetree` there may be devices listed for which no driver is available.
 The